matthew-mccaskill-credera/study-buddy-finder/README.md

                - Password: password
             2. Test Connection and hit OK
             3. On the right-hand side of IntelliJ, click on the "Database" tab
-            4. For the road-trip-planner database, right click and navigate to New > Schema
+            4. For the study-buddy-finder database, right click and navigate to New > Schema
-            5. Add a new database named road-trip-planner and hit OK
+            5. Add a new database named study-buddy-finder and hit OK
 				- If you encounter an error, try watching this video: https://www.youtube.com/watch?v=ra-FOOHjD2s
         - Startup the API from IntelliJ SpringBoot Run Configuration
             - Specify VM Options